Two-Hop Connectivity to the Roadside in a VANET Under the Random Connection Model: Introduction

-Motivated by this emerging scenario, the objective of this article is to develop our understanding of the roadside unit's multi-hop communication range i.e. who is within $k$-hops of the roadside unit, in V2V and V2I communication, as a function of the traffic density $\rho$ cars per unit length of road.
-In this case, we adopt a \textit{protocol-and-interference-free} approach, where the vehicles are modeled as the vertices of a one-dimensional (1D) soft random geometric graph \cite{penrose2016}.
-The reason is that we aim to identify the fundamental limits of multi-hop communication in VANETs, in particular, the simplest case, two-hop connectivity, between the vehicles and the roadside unit.
-Incorporating the impact of interference and multiple access into multihop connectivity will only degrade the performance, and hence, our results can be regarded as an upper performance bound.

-Multihop connectivity occurs when the network's diameter is bounded \cite{grimmettbook}, i.e the longest shortest path in the network is below a certain threshold.
-We instead study the number of cars in a random geometric vehicular network built on a quasi-1D line (i.e. a single lane highway) within $k$ hops to a single, fixed roadside unit, for $k=2$, denoted as $N_2$.

-The main technical contributions of our work are summarized as follows. \begin{itemize} \item We derive the following infinite series expression for $N_2$ in terms of $\rho$ for $\mathbb{E} [N_2]$, i.e.
+Motivated by this emerging scenario, the objective of this article is to develop our understanding of the RSU multi-hop communication range, i.e., how many vehicles are within $k$ hops of the RSU, as a function of the traffic density $\rho$ cars per unit length of road.
+In this case, we adopt a \textit{protocol-and-interference-free} approach, where the vehicles are modeled as the vertices of a one-dimensional (1D) soft random geometric graph (RGG)~\cite{penrose2016}.
+The reason is that we aim to identify the fundamental limits of multi-hop communication in VANETs, in particular, the simplest case, two-hop connectivity, between the vehicles and the RSU.
+We study the number of cars within $k=2$ hops to a single, fixed RSU, denoted as $N_2$, in a random geometric vehicular network built on a quasi-1D line (i.e. a single lane highway).
+The main technical contributions of our work are summarized as follows. \begin{itemize} \item We derive the following infinite series expression for the expected value of $N_2$ in terms of $\rho$:

 \item We study the asymptotics of the $\mathbb{E} [N_{2}]$ as the car density approaches infinity and zero.
-Namely, in Theorem~\ref{t:expectation}, we show that the expected number of cars within two hops to a single, fixed roadside unit asymptotically grows as
+Specifically, we show that the expected number of cars within two hops to a single, fixed RSU asymptotically grows as